After cloning the repository and proceeding to the distrib folder, we find a binary alongside a C++ source file, which contents are:

 Another hint is the title – “1996 – It’s 1996 all over again!” – in 1996 Aleph One wrote an article for Phrack, called “Smashing The Stack For Fun and Profit” which introduced masses to the stack buffer overflow attack.

-Notice: Trying to compile it on your own with included Makefile may result in a binary still blocking stack overflows – happened in my case.
+Notice: Trying to compile it on your own with included Makefile may result in a binary still blocking stack overflows – happened in my case, since my system by default passed stack-protecting flags.
 Try to hack shipped binary to save your time.

 Vector of attack – stack overflow